jnyloef/jnyloef.github.io/_pages/about.md

 I am Jakob Nylof, master student in mathematics at KTH Royal Institute of Technology.
 My research interests lie in the intersection of control theory, optimization, reinforcement learning and stochastic control.
 I also have an interest in physics, in particular quantum computing.

-In my free time, I play electric guitar and I really enjoy outdoor activities such as hiking and skiing.
+In my free time, I play electric guitar and really enjoy outdoor activities such as hiking and skiing.

 **Currently looking for a PhD position** - Feel free to contact me via email.
 I would be happy to provide any additional information.